jkhamphousone/RingStarProblems.jl/README.md

 Introduce the Resilient Ring Star Problem (called 1-R-RSP).

 The package can solve 1-R-RSP thanks to:
- - A Branch-and-Benders-cut algorithm (refered to as B&BC)
+ - A Branch-and-Benders-cut algorithm (referred to as B&BC)
  - An Integer Linear Programming model (ILP)

 ## Ring Star Problem